arguablykomodo/memedb_core/README.md

 # MemeDB Core

-A Rust library for reading and writing tags to media streams.
+A Rust library for reading and writing tags (lists of strings) to media streams.
 It works by extending media formats to add custom metadata.

 ## Supported Formats